kratsg/jokes/README.md

 This girl said she recognized me from the vegetarian meetup, but I'd never met herbivore.

 I'm reading a book about anti-gravity, but I just can't put it down.

+I did a theatrical performance about puns.
+It was a play on words.

+They told me I had type A blood, but it was a type-O.

+This dyslexic man walks into a bra.

+PMS jokes aren't funny, period.

+I didn't like my beard at first, but then it grew on me.

+A cross-eyed teacher lost her job because she couldn't control her pupils.

+When you get a bladder infection, urine trouble.

+What does a clock do when it's hungry?
+It goes back four seconds.

+I wondered why the baseball was getting bigger.
+Then it hit me!

+Broken pencils are pointless.

+What do you call a dinosaur with an extensive vocabulary?
+A thesaurus.

+England has no kidney bank, but it does have a Liverpool.

+I used to be a banker, but then I lost interest.

+I dropped out of communism class because of lousy Marx.

+All the toilets in London police stations have been stolen.
+Police say they have nothing to go on.

+I took the job at a bakery because I kneaded dough.

+Velcro - what a rip off!

+Cartoonist found dead in home.
+Details are sketchy.